hyperledger/iroha-2-docs/src/guide/get-started/install-iroha.md

 <!-- TODO: change recommended installation method to docker binaries/cargo install -->

-1. If you haven’t already, you might want to create a clean folder for Iroha 2, to keep things tidy.
+1. If you haven’t already, you might want to create a clean directory for Iroha 2, to keep things tidy.

     ```bash